chyinan/dolby-encoder-gui/README.md

 - **deew** – available in two ways:
   - Preferred: Place `deew.exe` in PATH (single-file executable).
   - Fallback: Install via `pip install deew` (requires Python 3.9+ accessible via `python` or `py` on PATH).
-  - ⚠️ **First-time setup**: On first run, `deew` will prompt for configuration and ask you to specify the Dolby Encoding Engine folder path and ffmpeg path.
+  - ⚠️ **First-time setup**: On first run, `deew` opens a command-line configuration prompt asking for the Dolby Encoding Engine folder path and the `ffmpeg` path.
 - **deezy** – install the CLI and keep `deezy` (or `deezy.exe`) on PATH so the app can invoke it directly.
 - **ffmpeg** – ensure the binary is present on PATH.
 - **Dolby Encoding Engine** (DEE 5.1–5.2).
 Keep its `dee.exe`, `xml_templates/`, `DolbyTemp/` folders intact.